inclusive-design/wecount.inclusivedesign.ca/src/collections/pages/regulating-the-digital-domain.md

 **About Mahadeo’s role with RtDD:** Recruit members who are blind to participate in co- design, help disseminate project drafts for review and feedback, recruit co-designers, and review project outputs.
 {% endimageAndText %}

-{% imageAndText "/uploads/christopher-sutton.png", "head and shoulders photo of Christopher Sutton", "left", "top" %}
+{% imageAndText "/uploads/michael-bach.png", "head and shoulders photo of Michael Bach", "left", "top" %}

-### Wavefront Centre for Communication Accessibility: Christopher Sutton
+### Michael Bach: Institute for Research and Development on Inclusion and Society (IRIS)

-[Wavefront Centre for Communication Accessibility](https://www.wavefrontcentre.ca/), an institute of the Deaf and Hard of Hearing, envisions a society where Deaf, Hard of Hearing and Hearing people can interact freely without communication barriers.
-Our mission is to serve Deaf and Hard of Hearing individuals, their families and the community by delivering innovative programs, products and solutions to achieve full communication accessibility.
+Informed by the systemic exclusion that people with intellectual and other disabilities and marginalized groups face, [IRIS](https://irisinstitute.ca/) works to seed and support transformative social development.
+Guided by principles of full inclusion and human rights, we conduct research to identify issues and policy options, foster social innovation to re-imagine inclusion, and strengthen capacity and leadership for transformative change.

-**About Christopher’s role with RtDD:** Recruit members who are Deaf and hard of hearing to participate in co-design.
-Help disseminate project drafts for review and feedback.
-Evaluate the accessibility of the research process for persons who are Deaf and hard of hearing.
-Review project outputs.
+**About Michael’s role with RtDD:** Provide insight and guidance regarding the effectiveness and challenges faced by organizations serving persons with intellectual disabilities.
 {% endimageAndText %}

 {% imageAndText "/uploads/paula-chapman.png", "head and shoulders photo of Paula Chapman", "left", "top" %}